Fully Loaded (2000)

-The 2000 Fully Loaded was the third annual and final Fully Loaded professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on July 23, 2000, at the Reunion Arena in Dallas, Texas.
+The 2000 Fully Loaded was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the third annual and final Fully Loaded and took place on July 23, 2000, at the Reunion Arena in Dallas, Texas.
 In 2001, Fully Loaded was replaced by Invasion, which was then replaced by Vengeance in 2002.

 The main event was a standard wrestling match for the WWF Championship.
 The Rock defended the title against Chris Benoit.
-The match stipulated that if Rock was disqualified, he would lose the title.
-He was disqualified, albeit controversially, and as a result, Benoit won the title.
-However, the WWF Commissioner Mick Foley restarted the match.
-Rock then pinned Benoit after a Rock Bottom to retain the title.
+The match stipulated that if The Rock was disqualified, he would lose the title.
+He was disqualified, albeit controversially, and as a result, Benoit won; however, WWF Commissioner Mick Foley overturned the decision and restarted the match, resulting in The Rock pinning Benoit after a Rock Bottom to retain the title.

-The undercard featured Triple H versus Chris Jericho in a Last Man Standing match, The Undertaker versus Kurt Angle, Val Venis versus Rikishi in a Steel Cage match for the WWF Intercontinental Championship, Edge and Christian versus Acolytes Protection Agency (Faarooq and Bradshaw) for the WWF Tag Team Championship, Eddie Guerrero versus Perry Saturn for the WWF European Championship, Tazz versus Al Snow, and The Hardy Boyz (Matt Hardy and Jeff Hardy), and Lita versus T & A (Test and Albert), and Trish Stratus in a mixed tag team match.
+The undercard featured Triple H versus Chris Jericho in a Last Man Standing match, The Undertaker versus Kurt Angle, Val Venis versus Rikishi in a Steel Cage match for the WWF Intercontinental Championship, Edge and Christian versus Acolytes Protection Agency (Faarooq and Bradshaw) for the WWF Tag Team Championship, Eddie Guerrero versus Perry Saturn for the WWF European Championship, Tazz versus Al Snow, and The Hardy Boyz (Jeff Hardy and Matt Hardy) and Lita versus T & A (Test and Albert) and Trish Stratus in a mixed tag team match.

 Production

 Background

-Fully Loaded was first held as the 23rd In Your House pay-per-view (PPV) in July 1998; In Your House was a series of monthly PPV shows first produced by the World Wrestling Federation (WWE) in May 1995.
-The "In Your House" branding was retired following April 1999's Backlash: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
+Fully Loaded was first held as the 23rd In Your House pay-per-view (PPV) event in July 1998; In Your House was a series of monthly professional wrestling PPV shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+The "In Your House" branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event as the company moved to install permanent names for each of its monthly PPVs.
 Fully Loaded then returned in July 1999 as its own PPV event.
-The 2000 event took place on July 23 at the Reunion Arena in Dallas, Texas.
+The third Fully Loaded event took place on July 23, 2000, at the Reunion Arena in Dallas, Texas.